KineticHub/pcq2/README.md

 * The Python-based [Django][Django-url] framework was chosen primarily because it is the framework I am most familiar with.
 In addition, it includes a strong toolset (i.e. authentication and ORM) for completing the given task.

-* SQLite is used as the database engine for simplicity of setting up the demo project, and avoids the need to create a database with actual monetary costs.
-In addition, a real database would need to have the passwords stored in a proper secrets manager, which is outside the scope of this project.

 * The project is split into two services.
 The first service (SearchService) is for running the search algorithm and returning the results of the machine learning model.
 The second service (StickerService) is for providing a customer endpoint